What is Xata?

 Edit on GitHub

-Xata is a serverless data platform for PostgreSQL that optimizes for reliability, scalability, and developer experience.
+Xata is a PostgreSQL database platform that optimizes for reliability, scalability, and developer experience.

-On top of the usual Postgres functionality, Xata provides a set of features that make it easier to build modern applications:
+On top of the usual Postgres functionality, Xata provides a set of features that make it faster and safer to build modern applications:

 • Branching: Create a new branch of your data to work on new features or experiments without affecting the main branch.
 The branching can also be used for tenant separation, allowing you to create a branch for each of your customers.